-Here is your weekly NEWS-Line for Nurses eNewsletter.
-For the latest news, jobs, education and blogs, posted daily, bookmark www.news-line.com/NS_home or to take NEWS-Line everywhere with you, save www.news-line.com/NS_home to your phone.
-Also, enjoy the latest issue of NEWS-Line magazine, always free.
+Here is your NEWS-Line for Nurses eNewsletter.
+For the latest news, jobs, education and blogs, bookmark our news page and job board or to take us everywhere with you, save this link to your phone.
+Also, enjoy the latest issue of NEWS-Line for Nurses magazine, always free.

 Read Full Article